 The cornerstone of the current church was laid in 1867 at the corner of Catherine and Division Streets.
 A now-demolished Rectory (also known as Tatlock Hall) was built in 1880.
 Page Hall was then constructed in 1880 to serve as a chapel.
 In 1890, the Chancel was built, with the vested choir singing the first service in Advent of the same year.

 The twentieth century saw many changes to St. Andrew's.
 In 1903, Palmer Tower was erected - which still stands today.
 The sanctuary's beautiful Pewabic tiling was laid in 1917.
-The current cloister between the the church and then Tatlock Hall was constructed in 1932.
+The current cloister between the church and then Tatlock Hall was constructed in 1932.
 After more than fifty years of service, Tatlock Hall was demolished in 1947.
 It was then reconstructed as the current Henry Lewis Hall (better known as Parish Hall) and housed a new chapel, classrooms, and the parish offices.

 More recently, the church underwent a major restoration which began in 2008.
 From a new slate roof to refurbished stained glass windows to refinished pews and brand new pew cushions, the building saw upgrades both inside and out.
+In 2015 a new pipe organ was commissioned and isexpected to be installed in 2021.

 An Abbreviated Timeline of Construction